Krunxx/flutter_recipe_list/README.md

-Flutter Recipe List is a simple application that demonstrates how to build a CRUD-enabled grid list of recipes using Flutter for the front-end and PHP with MySQL for the back-end.
+Flutter Recipe List is a simple application that demonstrates a CRUD-enabled grid list of recipes using Flutter for the front-end and PHP with MySQL for the back-end.
 Making sure it has visually appealing design, positions it as a premier choice for recipe management.

 <h3>BACKEND Source Link: https://github.com/Krunxx/recipe_api </h3>